 “There’s really no such thing as the ‘voiceless’.
 There are only the deliberately silenced, or the preferably unheard.”
 Arundhati Roy, Author and human rights activist

-Despite reforms to the health care system post-1994, marked inequalities in health outcomes continue to exist between urban and rural areas of South Africa.
+The right to access health care services is guaranteed by Section 27 of the South African Constitution.
+However, despite reforms to the health care system post-1994, marked inequalities in health outcomes continue to exist between urban and rural areas of South Africa.
 Rural health services remain fraught with health system failures, from medicine and equipment shortages to understaffing, corruption and violations of patient rights.
-Health care workers (HCWs) are ideally placed to serve as agents of change within this system, however many lack the motivation, knowledge, confidence and/or skills to navigate and problem solve specific challenges within the health system.

-Objective 2: To advocate for implementation of the National Department of Health Human Resources for Rural Health (HR4RH) strategy
+- Advocate for implementation of the National Department of Health Human Resources for Rural Health strategy

-Objective 3: To build advocacy competencies among in-service rural HCPs in collaboration with communities and civil society structures
+- Build advocacy competencies among in-service rural HCWs in collaboration with communities and civil society structures